manujagr/ReadMe/README_QTSM.md

 Once you have your system in place, you can run the notebooks using Jupyter interface.
 This is installed along with Anaconda.

 ## Folder structure:
-This folder contains 1 subfolders divided based on the sections of the course.
-Each subfolder contains the IPython notebooks and the data required to run them in that particular section.
+This folder contains 1 subfolder divided based on the sections of the course.
+It contains the IPython notebooks and the data required to run them in that particular section.

 	1. Technical Trading Strategies:
 		a.
 Trend based strategy.ipynb